 The political science faculty are dedicated to ensuring students confidently meet expected learning outcomes.
 Faculty designed the curriculum with an eye to personal growth and successful professional graduate or career placement.

 - Political Science Essential Information: Students will learn, critically assess and apply information essential to citizenship and professional service in the fields of government, law and political science.

 - Field-Based Learning: Students will develop professional competency by applying information and skills to real-world and problem-solving experiences.

 - Effective Writing: Students will write academically and professionally competent research seminar papers.

 - Pre-Law and Graduate School Planning: Students interested in law/graduate school will prepare and execute with foresight and strategy: (1) LSAT/GRE study, (2) requests for recommendations and (3) personal statements.

 - Pre-Law Skills Development: Pre-law students will learn and apply basic principles constitutional doctrine, legal reasoning and professional legal writing.

 Political Science and the Franklin College Family

-As a student in the Franklin College Political Science Department, you will have a personalized educational experience.
+As a student in the Franklin College Department of Political Science, you will have a personalized educational experience.
 Faculty work individually with students, providing support before they enroll, throughout their time at Franklin College, and even after they graduate.
 Faculty keep connected to Franklin College alumni, offering career and graduate school guidance.
 And our devoted national alumni network benefits students, providing contacts in the field that advance student learning and career opportunities.

-If you are interested in political science at Franklin College, schedule a campus visit with our Admissions Department, and one or more of the political science faculty will meet with you.
+If you are interested in political science at Franklin College, schedule a campus visit with our office of admissions, and one or more of the political science faculty will meet with you.
 If you have a question, feel free to contact us.